borntofrappe/tic-tac-toe/README.md

 ## Preface

 Ultimately, I plan to document this project with a series of posts.

 In the different sub-folder you find the markup, stylesheet and script developing the game, one step at a time.

+- SVG Loader.
+A graphic built with SVG syntax and animated with CSS keyframes to introduce the game.